As if figuring out which type of Medicare Plan wasn’t confusing enough, now you realize you need to make changes or swap plans. When can you do this?

 - Medigap Open Enrollment Period

-The other enrollment periods each have their own dates for eligible recipients to sign up and make changes.
+The other annual open enrollment periods each have their own dates for eligible recipients to sign up and make changes.
 Here is a quick reference chart that has the type of enrollment period, when the period is, and when changes/enrollments will take effect.

 |Acronym||Definition||Medicare Enrollment Dates||Effective Dates|